Soonad/Whitepaper/README.md

 }
 ```

-This has some important guarantees.
-For example, it is impossible to call
+This has some guarantees.
+For example, it is impossible to call `get_at` with a
-`get_at` with a String index, preventing a wide class of runtime errors.
-But
+String index, preventing a wide class of runtime errors.
+But you can still, for
-this guarantee is incomplete.
-You can still, for example, call `get_at` with an
-index out of bounds.
-In fact, a similar error caused the catastrophic
+example, call `get_at` with an index out of bounds.
+In fact, a similar error
-[heartbleed](http://heartbleed.com) vulnerability.
-Formality types are
+caused the catastrophic [heartbleed](http://heartbleed.com) vulnerability.
-arbitrarily expressive, allowing you to capture all demands you'd expect from
+Formality types are arbitrarily expressive, allowing you to capture all demands
-`get_at`:
+you'd expect from `get_at`:

 ```javascript
 get_at*L : {A: Type, i: Fin(L), arr: Vector(A, L)} -> [x: A ~ At(A,L,i,arr,x)]